lenra-io/lenra_cli/docs/commands/index.md

     -V, --version            Print version information

 SUBCOMMANDS:
     build      Build your app in release mode check      Checks the running app
     dev        Start the app in an interactive mode help       Print this message or the help of the given subcommand(s) logs       View output from the containers
-    new         Create a new Lenra app project from a template reload      Reload the app by rebuilding and restarting it start       Start your app previously built with the build command stop        Stop your app previously started with the start command terminal    Start a Lenra command terminal to run commands with a same context (verbose, config, expose, ...) and without having to write 'lenra' each time update      Update the tools Docker images
+    new        Create a new Lenra app project from a template reload     Reload the app by rebuilding and restarting it start      Start your app previously built with the build command stop       Stop your app previously started with the start command update     Update the tools Docker images
     upgrade    Upgrade the app with the last template updates
 ```

 Some global options are available for all subcommands: